Specifics | Timing | Supplies | Risks | Orientation | My gear | Philosophy

 Orientation

-My first trips to the Carpathians were based on 1:100 000 Czechoslovakian maps of Slovakia and sketches published in 1986 Guide to Romanian mountains.
-For the past 15 years I have been relying on digital maps only.
-For the thru-hike I backed up smartphone with the trail in smartwatch.
+My first trips to the Carpathians relied on 1:100,000 Czechoslovakian maps of Slovakia and sketches published in 1986 Guide to the Romanian mountains.
+For the past 15 years, however, I have relied on digital maps.
+For the thru-hike, I backed up smartphone by having the trail loaded on my smartwatch.
+Today, my smartwatch is my primary orientation tool and I consult my smartphone only when necessary.

-PathAway – has been my app of choice for almost two decades.
-High customization, trekking function, on-the-go download of maps (Open Topo) for offline use.
-Unfortunately, the app still retains its Windows Mobile era UI and its slow responsiveness drives me crazy.
-The tool for sharing position has not worked for me.
+PathAway – was my app of choice for almost two decades.
+It offers high customization, a solid trekking function, and “on-the-go” map downloads (Open Topo) for offline use.
+Unfortunately, the UI is still stuck in the Windows Mobile era, and its slow responsiveness during my thru-hike was maddening.
+Also, the position-sharing tool did not work for me.

-Soviet Military Maps – though the map sources are 50 years old, it gives nice overview and alternative source of information.
+Soviet Military Maps – though the map data is 50 years old, it provides a nice overview and servers as an alternative source of information.

-Munţii Noştri – Romanian-made app aspiring to cover this part of the Carpathians
+Munţii Noştri – a Romanian-developed app aspiring to cover this part of the Carpathians

-AvenzaMaps – the largest collection of printed maps turned digital (my experience is the transfer to digital version is not always precise).
+AvenzaMaps – features the largest collection of digital versions of printed maps (though in my experience, the calibration/georeferencing is not always perfectly precise).

 PRINTED MAPS

-Today the whole region of the Carpathians is covered by tourist maps.
-While in the Czech Republic, Slovakia and Poland maps can be obtained in shops close to the mountains as well as in mountains hotels, in Ukraine and Romania it is a bit more difficult once you are out of the large cities.
+Today the entire Carpathian region is covered by tourist maps.
+In the Czech Republic, Slovakia, and Poland, maps can be purchased in shops near the mountains or at mountain hotels.
+In Ukraine and Romania, however, they are harder to find once you leave the larger cities.
 Some of the sources for buying printed maps:

-Tourist maps of Slovakia – different publishers and scales
+Slovakian tourist maps – various publishers and scales available.

 Romanian edition of tourist maps